symfony/symfony-docs/components/console/helpers/formatterhelper.rst

 .. versionadded:: 6.4

-    The support for exact times were introduced in Symfony 6.4.
+    The support for exact times was introduced in Symfony 6.4.